 Back

-Nutrition Patient Records: Structure, GDPR and Best Practices
+Nutrition Patient Records: Structure and Best Practices

 The patient file is the heart of your clinical practice.
-A well-structured file saves you 4 hours per week (information retrieval, report writing, referrer coordination).
-A poorly maintained file exposes you to real regulatory risks: 92% of complaints filed against dietitians are partly linked to an incomplete or inaccessible file.
+A well-structured file saves you valuable time each week β€” for information retrieval, report writing, and referrer coordination.
+A poorly maintained file complicates your daily work and exposes you to professional risks.

 ⚠️